 - You might not know any adults who are autistic, and so you don’t have enough frame of reference to compare yourself; or, you might know someone who is autistic and very different from you– and those things cause doubt.

 Outside of this list, there are many reasons a person might not realize themselves as autistic.
-Most of the clinical criteria was developed according to children who were white and male, and your culture, religious background, ethnicity, gender, and many other social intersections– and other factors like parenting style, if you had other autistics (diagnosed or not) in your family, etc– will factor in to the unique person that you are.
+Most of the clinical criteria was developed according to children who were white and male, and your culture, religious background, ethnicity, gender, and many other social intersections.
+Parenting style, if you had other autistics (diagnosed or not) in your family, etc– will factor in to the unique person that you are.
 So, your traits will be unique to you.

 One of the places where I’ve found the most dense concentration of #NeuroLurkers was in a group for former evangelicals.
-My theory is that these undiagnosed autistic people make up such a large percentage of “exvangelicals” because they needed to live authentically rather than to protect their social identities.
+My theory is that these undiagnosed autistic people make up such a large percentage of “exvangelicals” because autistic people are less likely to stay in a religion because it is a social norm.

 Helpful Articles for NeuroLurkers